credo-quia-absurdum/llm-lex-parse/llm_lex_parse/llm_parse/parser_spec.md

 The parser relies on the token kinds below.
 Literal punctuation tokens (parentheses, braces, brackets, comma, semicolon, assignment operator, arithmetic operators, logical negation, address-of, dereference, dot, and percent) are emitted by the lexer as their own one-character lexemes.

+> **Note:** The baseline `llm_parse/lexer_spec.md` predates the parser requirements and omits several of these terminals (e.g., character literals, string literals, `SYM_NULL`, multi-character logical operators).
+Update the lexer specification and implementation whenever a missing token kind is needed so the parser and lexer remain consistent.

 | Symbol Name   | Lexeme(s)                            | Notes                                    |
 | ------------- | ------------------------------------ | ---------------------------------------- |
 | `TYPE`        | `int`, `char`                        | Built-in arithmetic types                |